Homeopathy Treatment for Kidney Creatinine and Its Medicine

 Stage 4 -Severe CKD (GFR = 15-29 mL/min)- severe loss of kidney function

-Stage 5 -End Stage CKD (GFR <15 mL/min)- kidney failure or end stage renal disease
+Stage 5 -End Stage CKD (GFR <15 mL/min)- kidney failure or end-stage renal disease

 Symptoms of chronic kidney disease:

 As other nephrons compensate for the loss of kidney function, there are almost no symptoms initially.
 The symptoms develop slowly over a period of time as the condition progresses.
-But patients with preexisting kidney conditions such as polycystic kidneys or nephrotic syndrome, glomerulonephritis may develop the signs of Chronic kidney disease(CKD) at a much earlier stage than the others.
+However patients with preexisting kidney conditions such as polycystic kidneys or nephrotic syndrome, glomerulonephritis may develop the signs of Chronic kidney disease(CKD) at a much earlier stage than the others.
 The symptoms develop as a result of an accumulation of metabolic waste, electrolyte imbalance, and excess fluid accumulation in the body.

 Below are the stage-wise symptoms of Chronic kidney disease(CKD):